-Of course, it helps that city is just 80km east of the Rockies.
-The buzzing city provides access easy access to Banff and Canmore.
-Read on to find the best things to do in Calgary!
+Of course, it helps that the city is just 80km east of the Rockies and the buzzing city provides access easy access to Banff and Canmore, so it makes a great place to spend a bit of time before or after your mountain adventure.
+Read on to find the fun things to do in Calgary!

 FAQs About Calgary